 But the very best part of all came in an answer to that prayer I never ever saw coming.
 I HAD asked God to make a picture of our marriage that pointed people to Him.
 But not in a million years would I have guessed He would answer that prayer by taking our story to tens of thousands of people and using it to show them what He can do!
 Not once as I prayed did it cross my mind that He would use our story to bring hope to so many!
 Even now I marvel at His mighty works!

 And so, I thank Him, for He did give me justice.
-I have received what was right and fair.
-But even more, I praise Him, for He did not stop at justice, but piled on by giving me grace upon grace as well.
+Like the persistent widow, I have received what was right and fair.
+But even more, I praise Him that He did not stop at justice, but piled on by giving me grace upon grace as well.
 He showered upon me the richness of His love which I do not deserve, and has allowed me to be used to bring glory to His mighty name.

 Who am I, oh Sovereign Lord, that You should choose me?

 My friend, NEVER give up!
 Whatever you’re asking in prayer, check the Bible and find verses that assure you of your alignment with the will of God.
 Pray those verses back to Him, and BELIEVE that you have what you ask.
+Like the persistent widow, be steadfast and insistent in your prayers!
 When Jesus returns may He find an army of warriors, on our knees, filled to the brim with faith!